How to Install a Commercial Steel Door

 These options all involve removing material from the pocket to allow for the thicker heavier weight hinges to fit in the hinge pocket.
 Failure to do so may result in the door not swinging freely.

 Check with individual manufacturers to determine the type of modifications offered.
-Once the modification is complete, refer to the same Door Installation instructions above.
+Once the modification is complete, refer to the same Commercial Steel Door Installation instructions above.

 Application of Hinges to a Non-Handed Door

-The procedures in this manual are only guidelines.
+The procedures in this manual are only guidelines for how to install a steel door.
 Please follow all applicable building codes, standards, and accepted practices specific to your geographic location.
-For more information or to watch the video, visit the Installation Page.